Sylvester Douglas, 1st Baron Glenbervie

-Sylvester Douglas, 1st Baron Glenbervie, PC, KC, FRS, FRSE, FSA (24 May 1743 – 2 May 1823) was a British lawyer, politician and diarist.
+Sylvester Douglas, 1st Baron Glenbervie, PC, KC, FRS, FRSE, FSA (24 May 1743 – 2 May 1823) was a British lawyer and politician.
 He was Chief Secretary for Ireland between 1793 and 1794.

 Background, education and legal career

 He was the son of John Douglas, descended from James Douglas, minister of Glenbervie in Aberdeenshire, son of Sir Archibald Douglas and half-brother of William Douglas, 9th Earl of Angus.
 His mother was Margaret Gordon, daughter and co-heir of James Gordon, of Fechel.
 His sister Katherine married James Mercer, army officer and poet.